ofbennett/nhs-prescribing-etl-pipeline/README.md

 1. Spin up an Linux instance using a cloud provider like [DigitalOcean](https://www.digitalocean.com) or [AWS Lightsail](https://aws.amazon.com/lightsail/).
 2. Get a domain name and direct it at the public IP of your Linux instance
 3. SSH into the instance
+4. Create a non-root user with sudo access
 4. Setup the firewall to only allow ssh, http, and https inbound traffic
 ```
 $ ufw status